DrPsychick/ansible-testing/README.md

 Contributing is really easy:
 1. Fork the project on GitHub : https://github.com/DrPsychick/ansible-testing
-2. Checkout the fork on your Linux box
+1. Checkout the fork on your Linux box
-3. Symlink the fork in your roles Molecule scenario (i.e. `./molecule/default/`)
+1. Symlink the fork in your roles Molecule scenario (i.e. `./molecule/default/`)
-4. Make changes and test your role with them until you're happy - commit and create a pull-request
+1. Make changes and test your role with them until you're happy - commit and create a pull-request
+1. You can run GitHub Actions locally for fast feedback with `act`: https://nektosact.com/installation/index.html

 ```shell
 GitHubName=YourName